Become a Board of Directors Volunteer

 Giving back to members

 We consider members “owners” of the credit union, which means our Board of Directors is staffed by elected members.
 The Board is a diverse group of successful individuals, each serving two to three-year terms.
-As a truly democratic representative group, every member, no matter the size of his or her deposit, has one vote in electing the Board.
+As a truly democratic representative group, every member, no matter the size of their deposit, has one vote in electing the Board.

 How to Become a Volunteer